Leaderboard

 1 point

-The he11 with the mowing our lawn, I am starting to build an Ark.
+44. The he11 with the mowing our lawn, I am starting to build an Ark.
 It will need to be large enough to fit my Model A and Monte in along with our kids and grandkids.
 I have been able to cut our grass once.
 Now the hedges need trimmed too.
 This yard work stuff is going to be cutting into my car cruise activities soon.
-Plus I need to bring the Monte here to the house so I can get the oil and filter changed and the new plugs, plug wires, points and condenser installed and check everything out in prep of the car cruise season and of course the Eastern Meet. rob1 point
+Plus I need to bring the Monte here to the house so I can get the oil and filter changed and the new plugs, plug wires, points and condenser installed and check everything out in prep of the car cruise season and of course the Eastern Meet. rob

-I must be a gluten for punishment I finished up my 3rd cut a week ago and it needs it again.
+45. I must be a gluten for punishment I finished up my 3rd cut a week ago and it needs it again.
 My rain gauge is only showing about .7" of liquid snow and I have not emptied it in the last week.
 Maybe tomorrow afternoon I can fire up the trusty Kubota and get my fourth in.
 Meanwhile I have gotten the headers bolted up but ran into a snag putting the ac bracket over the headers.
 I took it off OK but one of the brackets must have shrunk because I cannot get the front bolt into the head it is setting about an 1/8" low ??? do not know why because it came off very easily unless the head is taller but everything else has lined up perfectly.
-Oh well I needed a break anyhow.1 point
+Oh well I needed a break anyhow.

-Hey Nick, Welcome back!
+46. Hey Nick, Welcome back!
 Seems like you have a pretty good path carved out.
 That compression ratio is pretty high though, possibly even with the planned open chamber heads.
 Ask questions from the cylinder head manufacturers that you contact.
 Lot of people have had trouble with the Sniper systems, as seen on the Holley tech forums that I used to frequent quite often (haven't been there in the last couple months).
 Could be due to the sheer volume they sold, so problems are in proportion to that?
 They came out with a Sniper 2 that was supposed to address the issues, but I haven't followed to see if they are better.
 May want to join the Holley tech forums, do some research first.
 I have the Holley Terminator Stealth EFI, with Aeromotive fuel tank/pump and have had good luck with that stuff.
 I also have the ECM control the ignition timing as well.
 Not sure if the Sniper systems will support that.
 Something to look into as well perhaps.
 Now's the time to possibly dump the Sniper, before you get too far.
 That being said, ask ten people, get ten different answers.
 FWIW, I have the Terminator stealth system on my Monte & Z/28, very happy.
 Are you planning to run tail pipes? those make a big difference in noise/sound quality.
 I have 3" Flowmaster Series 40 Delta Flows on my Camaro with big roller cam, etc. They sound pretty good thru 3" tailpipes.
 I have the Super 44's on my Monte at 2.5" all the way out back That system sounds good, but a much different engine (454 LS6) than the Camaro.
 I did try the Super 44's on the Camaro, but ended up with the 40 Deltas on that.
 Some people here (Tom F) hate the flowmasters, but I also tried his preferred mufflers, and didn't like them, so it's a subjective choice.
-Post some pics too, we like a lot of them.1 point
+Post some pics too, we like a lot of them.